 Interest Earned on ESSER I Fund: ESSER I funds are subject to Title 2, Code of Federal Regulations, Section 200.305, which requires grantees and sub-grantees to remit interest earned on advances to the federal agency.
 Grantees or sub-grantees may retain interest amounts up to $500 per year for related administrative expenses.
 For more information, please refer to the CDE web page on Interest Earned on Federal Funds.

 - U.S. Department of Education (ED) FAQs (PDF)

 - ED ESSER and GEER FAQs (PDF; Added 27-May-2021)

 - ED ESSER and GEER Use of Funds FAQs (PDF; Published 7-Dec-2022)

 - ESSER Fund Certification and Agreement (PDF)

-Link to U.S. Department of Education’s state application to apply for funds.
-LEAs should not complete and submit this application to the California Department of Education, provided solely for informational purposes.
+Link to ED’s state application to apply for funds.
+LEAs should not complete and submit this application to the CDE (provided solely for informational purposes).